jervaise/DotMaster/README.md

 # DotMaster

-## Version 2.1.6
+## Version 2.1.7

-DotMaster is a powerful World of Warcraft addon that enhances DoT/HoT tracking and management through seamless integration with Plater Nameplates.
-It offers a fully customizable system for visualizing your damage-over-time and healing-over-time effects directly on enemy nameplates.
+DotMaster is a powerful World of Warcraft addon that enhances DoT/HoT tracking through seamless integration with Plater Nameplates.
+It provides a fully customizable visual system for tracking your damage-over-time and healing-over-time effects directly on enemy nameplates.

 ![DotMaster Main Interface](Media/dotmaster-main-icon.tga)